sanmingzi/study_programming/exception_best_practice.md

 ### Don't throw new Exception()

-Derive you own exception class from ApplicationException.
+Derive you own exception class from ApplicationException.<br/>
 You can set a specialized exception handler for exceptions throw by framework and another for exceptions thrown by yourself.

 ### Don't put important exception information on the message field